What Is Preference Optimization Doing, and Why?: DPO and PPO as Case Studies

 \subsection{PPO}

-Now, we turn to PPO.
-As with DPO, we begin by reviewing its key derivations and core components.
-We will then analyze its learning behaviors, aiming to gain insights into the underlying mechanisms that contribute to its success.
+Now we turn to PPO.
+As with DPO, we first review its key derivations and core components, and then analyze its learning behavior through the gradient alignment condition, aiming to gain insights into the underlying mechanisms that contribute to its success.